According to the FBI “Identity theft is one of the fastest growing crimes in the U.S., claiming more than 10 million victims a year.”

 Guess what?
 That statement was from 2004!

-According to the U.S. Department of Justice more than 17 million Americans were victims of identity theft in 2014.
+The U.S. Department of Justice states that nearly 17 million Americans were victims of identity theft in 2017.

 - Why your mailbox is the riskiest non-technological point for identity theft (and what to do about it)

 - Why identity thieves call trash day, “cash day” (and how papers that most people never take a second look at help criminals steal from you)

 - How to quickly minimize junk mail and credit card offers to limit your mail theft exposure